 Recipe to Try: Tex-Mex Black Bean & Quinoa Bowl

 Eating too much protein can mean missing out on nutrients from carbohydrates (like fiber) and healthy fats.
-That's why experts say to stick to eating about one-third of your daily calories from protein, and keeping to a rough daily maximum of 2 grams/kilogram body weight.
+That's why experts say to stick to eating about one-third of your daily calories from protein, and to keep to a rough daily maximum of 2 grams/kilogram body weight.
 That's about 140 to 160 grams per day.
-Overconsuming certain sources of protein-we're looking at you, red meat-has been linked to an increased risk of cardiovascular disease and certain cancers, so vary your protein sources for the most benefit.
+Overconsuming certain sources of protein—we're looking at you, red meat—has been linked to an increased risk of cardiovascular disease and certain cancers, so vary your protein sources for the most benefit.